-This particular era regarded men as creatures of ambition, independence, action, reason, and aggression.
+This era regarded men as creatures of ambition, independence, action, reason, and aggression.
 Women, in contrast, were viewed as creatures of passivity, dependence, submission, weakness, and self-sacrifice.
-Therefore, men were granted the freedom to select professions of their choosing, while women were expected to marry, submit to their husbands, bear children, care for the home, and provide instructions to servants.
+Therefore, men were free to select professions of their choosing, while women were expected to marry, submit to their husbands, bear children, care for the home, and provide instructions to servants.

 Societal views and expectations are only one manner in which inequality between men and women existed during the Victorian era.
-The inequity also manifested itself in the form of rights granted to men, whichwomen did not enjoy.
+The inequity also manifested in the rights granted to men, which women did not enjoy.

 Ultimately, women were regarded as the literal property of men.
-Unlike men, women could not vote, sue, or truly own property of their own.
+Unlike men, women could not vote, sue, or own property.
 Moreover, in the event of a divorce, women would lose all of their property to men.

 This strict moral code has led to the enduring myth of Victorian repression.
-While it’s true that sexual expression was more limited than it is now, it is increasingly widely believed that Victorian society (at least in private) was much more liberal than we generally give it credit for.
+While it’s true that sexual expression was more limited than now, it is increasingly widely believed that Victorian society was much more liberal than we generally give it credit for.

-In fact, among primary documents left to us by the not-so-distant Victorian age, a rather large trove of Victorian erotica also survives as a testament to their more modern humanity.
+In fact, among primary documents left to us by the not-so-distant Victorian age, a relatively large trove of Victorian erotica also survives as a testament to their more modern humanity.

-On a more serious note, a number of Victorian era movements that arguably predate modern feminism, including the Women’s Suffrage Movement, have their roots in Victorian times.
+On a more serious note, many Victorian-era movements that arguably predate modern feminism, including the Women’s Suffrage Movement, have their roots in Victorian times.

 Code Of Conduct

-Despite the massive disparities between the upper and lower classes (and between men and women), individuals from the Victorian era still regarded themselves as having values.
+Despite these massive disparities, individuals from the Victorian era still regarded themselves as having values.

 However, the ins and outs of these values greatly varied between social classes.
-Wealthy Victorians viewed themselves as individualists and persons who were simply chosen to be in charge.
-Well-off individuals from this period furthermore believed in family values, the status quo, and traditions.
-The experience of life's luxuries also went hand in hand with members of the Victorian upper class.
+Wealthy Victorians viewed themselves as individualists and persons chosen to be in charge.
+Well-off individuals from this period believed in family values, the status quo, and traditions.
+The experience of life's luxuries also went hand in hand with the Victorian upper class.

-Of the Victorian Code of Conduct, there were three main parts, which are as follows: Value of Evangelicalism, Theory of Utilitarianism, and the Empiricism Theory.
-However, the preceding values and theories did not necessarily go hand in hand.
+The Victorian Code of Conduct had three main parts: Value of Evangelicalism, Theory of Utilitarianism, and Empiricism Theory.
+However, the values and theories did not necessarily go hand in hand.
 The Empiricism Theory was, in many regards, the polar opposite of the Theory of Utilitarianism.

-First and foremost, the Value of Evangelicalism.
 John Wesley founded this portion of the Victorian Code of Conduct.
-Wesley subscribed to the belief that change, social reform, and charity were beneficial to society.
+Wesley believed that change, social reform, and charity benefited society.
 Moreover, he thought that Victorians ought to devote themselves to selfless causes for the sake of helping others.
-In certain regards, the Value of Evangelicalism shares certain parallels with modern day, American activism.
+In some regards, the Value of Evangelicalism parallels modern-day American activism.

-Last, but not least, comes the Empiricism Theory.
 John Milton and Charles Dickens founded this particular theory which would eventually become quite a movement.
-Unlike Bentham's Theory of Utilitarianism, the Empiricism Theory stated that the development of various skills, talents, and personal values would lead to success, wellness, and contentment.
-Therefore, education and art were regarded as matters of high importance by Milton and Dickens.
+Unlike Bentham's Theory of Utilitarianism, the Empiricism Theory states that developing various skills, talents, and personal values would lead to success, wellness, and contentment.
+Therefore, Milton and Dickens regarded education and art as highly important matters.

-However, the Empiricism Theory didn't stop here.
-This particular theory valued reform and providing reasonable aid to less fortunate members of the Victorian era.
+The Empiricism Theory didn't stop there.
+This theory valued reform and providing appropriate aid to less fortunate of the Victorian era.
 Milton actively worked to better the lives of the poor and lower class.
 Furthermore, the Empiricism Theory believed in duty, respect, philanthropy, charity, sincerity, and a strong work ethic.

-Empiricism was national policy for Victorian Britain which was, at the time, a literal empire.
-On the global stage it manifested as cultural elitism imposed on Britain’s various far-flung colonies.
-As negative reaction to Victorian imperialism and empiricism mounted, Britain gradually divested from most of its international holdings.
+Empiricism was a national policy of Victorian Britain, which was, at the time, a literal empire.
+On the global stage, it manifested as cultural elitism imposed on Britain’s various far-flung colonies.
+As adverse reactions to Victorian imperialism and empiricism mounted, Britain gradually divested most of its international holdings.

 Is Victorian Morality Good Or Bad?

-Assessments of Victorian morality will greatly vary upon whom is asked.
-However, many people will likely agree that this particular era maintained positive and negative aspects.
+Assessments of Victorian morality will greatly vary upon who you ask.
+However, many people will likely agree that this particular era had positive and negative aspects.

 While there were certain efforts to better the lives of the less fortunate, the life someone lived greatly depended upon which family they were born into.
-Members of the Victorian era prided themselves on being individualists, yet women were denied rights, opportunities, and the freedom to exist independently of men.
-Members of the lower class were unable to move up and create a better life for themselves via hard work.
+Constituents of the Victorian era prided themselves on being individualists, yet women were denied rights, opportunities, and the freedom to exist independently of men.
+The lower class could not move up and create a better life for themselves via hard work.